MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/set-up-use-irs1096-form.md

 ## To create a new 1096 form

 > [!NOTE]
-> The IRS 1096 report layout currently supports the 2023 reporting year.
+> The IRS 1096 report layout currently supports reporting for the year 2023.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **1096 Forms**, and then choose the related link.
 2. Choose the **Create forms…** action to create a new entry.